 We are Associated Milk Producers Inc. (AMPI) - the largest cheese cooperative based in the U.S. We are 1,400 farm families and nearly 1,000 employees driven by a shared purpose: feeding people.
 In 2020, AMPI dairy farmer-owners marketed 4.7 billion pounds of milk, resulting in $1.8 billion in sales.

 Our dairy farmer-owners produce high-quality milk on family farms in Wisconsin, Minnesota, Iowa, Nebraska, South Dakota and North Dakota.
-Our dairy farmers also own AMPI's 10 Midwest-based manufacturing plants where skilled employees use members' milk to produce 10 percent of the nation’s American-type cheese, butter, dried whey and sliced American cheese.
+Our dairy farmers collectively own eight Midwest-based manufacturing plants where skilled employees use members' milk to produce 10 percent of the nation’s American-type cheese, processed cheese and butter.
 Our award-winning dairy products are marketed to foodservice, retail and food ingredient customers.

 We make the dairy products that make the brand.

 Central to AMPI is the cooperative's governance structure.
 A three-level structure encourages member input.

 Annual district meetings are an opportunity for members to review cooperative performance and elect representatives.
 District meetings also mark the beginning of the AMPI resolutions process.
 Members can submit resolutions that are reviewed by the AMPI Resolutions Committee and, if approved, forwarded to delegates at the AMPI Annual Meeting.